 - Post a video review with an unboxing of the prize and your thoughts.

-- Write a story around your experience of the product and how it’s helped you.
+- Write a story about your experience with the product and how it’s helped you.

 When you’ve created your blog post, move on to putting together the rules for your blog giveaway.